jakepalandri/ROSHome/Notes.md

 		- Turn appliances on and off
 		- Predict the weather
         - 1967 - The kitchen computer
-            - Created by Neimann-Marcus
+            - Created by Honeywell
+            - Offered in Neiman Marcus Christmas Catalogue
             - Computer made for the housewife
             - Used in the kitchen
             - Recipe storage device
             - 0.6 - 2.5MHz Processor
             - 4Kb of memory (expandable to 16 Kb)
             - No display
             - Amazingly beautiful and hopelessly impractical
             - $10,000